 How to use Goldmine

-Search for jobs on Upwork.
+Search for jobs on Upwork with a focused keyword.

 Stay on the tab while Goldmine reviews the first 50 visible jobs.